Electric vehicle: History

 EVs were among the earliest automobiles, and before the preeminence of light, powerful internal combustion engines (ICEs), electric automobiles held many vehicle land speed and distance records in the early 1900s.
 They were produced by Baker Electric, Columbia Electric, Detroit Electric, and others, and at one point in history outsold gasoline-powered vehicles.
 In 1900, 28 percent of the cars on the road in the US were electric.
 EVs were so popular that even President Woodrow Wilson and his secret service agents toured Washington, D.C., in their Milburn Electrics, which covered 60–70 miles (100–110 km) per charge.

 Most producers of passenger cars opted for gasoline cars in the first decade of the 20th century, but electric trucks were an established niche well into the 1920s.
-A number of developments contributed to a decline in the popularity of electric cars.
+Several developments contributed to a decline in the popularity of electric cars.
 Improved road infrastructure required a greater range than that offered by electric cars, and the discovery of large reserves of petroleum in Texas, Oklahoma, and California led to the wide availability of affordable gasoline/petrol, making internal combustion powered cars cheaper to operate over long distances.
-Electric vehicles were not seldom marketed as a women's luxury car, which may have been a stigma among male consumers.
-Also, internal combustion powered cars became ever-easier to operate thanks to the invention of the electric starter by Charles Kettering in 1912, which eliminated the need of a hand crank for starting a gasoline engine, and the noise emitted by ICE cars became more bearable thanks to the use of the muffler, which Hiram Percy Maxim had invented in 1897.
-As roads were improved outside urban areas, electric vehicle range could not compete with the ICE.
-Finally, the initiation of mass production of gasoline-powered vehicles by Henry Ford in 1913 reduced significantly the cost of gasoline cars as compared to electric cars.
+Electric vehicles were seldom marketed as women's luxury car, which may have been a stigma among male consumers.
+Also, internal combustion-powered cars became ever-easier to operate thanks to the invention of the electric starter by Charles Kettering in 1912, which eliminated the need of a hand crank for starting a gasoline engine, and the noise emitted by ICE cars became more bearable thanks to the use of the muffler, which Hiram Percy Maxim had invented in 1897.
+As roads were improved outside urban areas, the electric vehicle range could not compete with the ICE.
+Finally, the initiation of mass production of gasoline-powered vehicles by Henry Ford in 1913 significantly reduced the cost of gasoline cars as compared to electric cars.

 In the 1930s, National City Lines, which was a partnership of General Motors, Firestone, and Standard Oil of California purchased many electric tram networks across the country to dismantle them and replace them with GM buses.
-The partnership was convicted of conspiring to monopolize the sale of equipment and supplies to their subsidiary companies, but were acquitted of conspiring to monopolize the provision of transportation services.
+The partnership was convicted of conspiring to monopolize the sale of equipment and supplies to their subsidiary companies.
+Still, it was acquitted of conspiring to monopolize the provision of transportation services.

-Copenhagen climate conference, which was conducted in the midst of a severe observable climate change brought on by human-made greenhouse gas emissions held in 2009.
-During the summit, more than 70 countries developed plans to eventually reach net zero.
-For many countries, adopting more EV will help reduce use of gasoline.
+The Copenhagen Summit, conducted amid a severe observable climate change brought on by human-made greenhouse gas emissions, was held in 2009.
+During the summit, more than 70 countries developed plans to reach net zero eventually.
+For many countries, adopting more EVs will help reduce the use of gasoline.
+In recent years, the market for electric off-road motorcycles, including dirt bikes, has seen significant growth.
+This trend is driven by advancements in battery technology and increasing demand for recreational electric vehicles.